biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/bray_curtis_beta_diversity2.png
    :align:   center

 Several parameters have been automatically selected for you.
-In the "Distance matrix" field we will specify the beta diversity analysis to run.
+In the "Distance matric" field we will specify the beta diversity analysis to run.
 Enter "Bray-Curtis dissimilarity" in this box, and click "Add Command".

 To create a principal coordinates plot of the Bray-Curtis dissimilarity distance matrix, select "Perform Principal Coordinate Analysis (PCoA)" from the drop-down menu.
 The parameters will appear below the workflow diagram: